kaanbartu7/COVID-19-Dashboard-using-Python/README.md

 # COVID-19-Dashboard-using-Python
-I made COVID 19 Dashboard using Python, deployed on Heroku and created a frontend using flask.
-The analysis is specific to India and I will keep adding more features as I get more data.
+End-to-end project for making a dashboard to visualize COVID 19 data of India.
+It also involves full stack website development using Flask.

 Link to the app: https://corona11.herokuapp.com/

 ## Libraries used:

-Numpy
-Pandas
-Matplotlib
-Seaborn
-Plotly
+Numpy,
+Pandas,
+Matplotlib,
+Seaborn,
+Plotly,
-Beautiful Soup
+Beautiful Soup,
 urlib

 ## Framework used: